Capita data centres hit by buttload of outages

 However, our second insider said a number of the incidents appeared to indicate a lack of skilled resources, a possible lack of training or that underskilled staff may have been asked to pick up too large a workload.

-He also noted - with some irony - that in the outages list, the most commonly occurring item was firm's reliably unreliable BMC Remedy service, the ticketing portal intended to deal with incidents.
+He also noted – with some irony – that in the outages list, the most commonly occurring item was a reliably unreliable old version of BMC Remedy currently in use by Capita, the ticketing portal intended to deal with incidents.

 "There was piece of work spun up to refresh the BMC platform but as money became tight in Q1/16 this was terminated.
 If they haven't refreshed it since then it looks like it is grinding to a halt on a regular basis, which is just what you want from the primary workflow tool for client tickets and internal techie activities."